edgeworx/docs/content/en/docs/cloud/start-portal.md

 ![Email Verified](</images/image (24).png>)

-## View Your Darcy Cloud Edge Project
+## View Your Darcy Cloud edge project

 Once your account has been created, Darcy Cloud automatically creates your first project.
 This may take a few minutes.
 The screen will refresh automatically when complete.

 ![Your Project is Being Created](</images/image (15).png>)

-Once your Edge project is created, you will see your project overview page and be able to [add your first node!](/docs/cloud/choose-node).
+Once your edge project is created, you will see your project overview page and be able to [add your first node!](/docs/cloud/choose-node).

 ![Project Overview](/images/1done.png).